Sumatran Rainforest, showing a dense green forest canopy from above

 Home page: http://dalbergpoulsen.com/ (Opens in new window)

-Dr Zoë Goodwin, Postgraduate Programme Co-ordinator
+Dr Zoë Goodwin, Postgraduate Co-ordinator

-I am the Postgraduate Programme Co-ordinator for the MSc in Biodiversity and Taxonomy of Plants and a tropical botanist specialising in the Neotropical flora, in particular I am interested in the savanna and dry forests of Central and South America.
+I am the Postgraduate Co-ordinator for the MSc in Biodiversity and Taxonomy of Plants and a tropical botanist specialising in the Neotropical flora, in particular I am interested in the savanna and dry forests of Central and South America.

 Read full bio